 It does not matter if you just learned how to ride or if you have many seasons under your belt, there’s always room for improvement.

 However, going about that is not as straightforward as it first might seem.
 There are many factors that influence your ability on a snowboard.

-In this guide, we will break down the important ones to help you advance your skills and reach the next level.
+My name is Lorraine, and I’m a certified snowboard instructor.
+In this guide, I will break down the important ones to help you advance your skills and reach the next level.

 Some People Are Naturals